denislobanov/lsxnr/blog/content/post/looking-at-clusters.md

-The _only_ things I would miss, is automatic workload migration when de-provisioning a server - I would have to run ansible manually; though technically deprovisioning a k8s node still requires manual interaction to taint & drain it.
+The _only_ things I would miss, is automatic workload migration when de-provisioning a server - I would have to run ansible manually; though technically deprovisioning even a k8s node still requires manual interaction to taint & drain it.
+I also would not get the safety of automatic hardware failover

-I also would not get the safety of automatic hardware failover - in other words, pod migration if one node dies.
+- in other words, pod migration if one node dies.
 But have a look at my SLA times again.
 They're pretty lax; lax enough that as long as I have decent data availability, I could simply spin up the dead jails in a new node by taking the last known snapshot from my local hot/online backups.

-But if you think about it really hard, some might even say too hard , you could automate this.
-You could then build a simple distributed system which would automatically migrate jails by way of ZFS snapshots between nodes.
-It could even suggest the specific node that a jail (or LXC container, I should say at this point) should live in, based on resource usage.
-It could also allocate drive resources automatically for you to provision a new jail, based on node resource usage.

-Such a system could even ensure realtime data redundancy amongst nodes for rapid failover in the event of a node failure.

-For such a system, the operator would need little more than his ansible playbooks to provision individual services; the additional configuration would be around failover polices and node groups for some form of pseudo availability zones (or real availability zones, if one is a particularly financially well-endowed gentlemen).

-## Crysalis

-Having these ideas in mind, I decided to make such a System for Cluster Resource Allocation and Provisioning.

-Or simply: SCRAP.

-It does exactly what it sounds like  ͡° ͜ʖ ͡ –

-## TL;DR

-As a sort of epilogue, I would like to give a TL;DR summary of the content above, and discuss the reason for this post:

-### I want to get my feet wet, where do I start?

-You probably already know of a few curated awesome-xxxx lists well, there is one for self hosted software and deployment configurations: https://github.com/awesome-selfhosted/awesome-selfhosted

-1. Use that as your guide for _what_ part of your digital life you want to self-host.
-1. Understand that self-hosting doesn't mean own hardware.
-You can still run this in someone else's computer (DO/AWS/etc).

-If you are ready for the own hardware adventure:

-1. Make a list of exactly what you have _today_ that you will need to run.
-There can always be more tomorrow, but first consider what you are willing to port right now.
-And focus on porting, not standing up a new service; as this removes one unknown.
-1. Consider your SLAs, this will influence the kind of hardware you need (UPS's, RAID, mobile broadband for failover, etc).
-1. Consider your security model, if only a little.
-1. Based on SLAs considerations, decide if you want managed deployments.
-1. Based on your desired SLAs and security models, consider if you want virtualised deployments.
-1. The outcomes of the last two points are your decision of whether or not to essentially run a private cloud.
-1. Get your feet wet and run a single node! :))

-### Why I'm making SCRAP

-I hope that eventually SDS/SCRAP will become a simple and lightweight system for managing containarised deployments, giving you the benefit of a private cloud with something like k3s but without forcing you to denormalise your deployments.

 ( ✧≖ ͜ʖ≖)